lpil/icalendar/README.md

 A small library for reading and writing ICalendar files.

+**This library is in maintenance mode**.
+Bug fixes will be accepted but no new features will be added.
+If you wish to add new features I recommend creating and publishing a fork.
+If an active fork is created I will direct users from this project to the new one.

 ## Installation

 The package can be installed by adding `:icalendar` to your list of dependencies